PrzemyslawLagosz/homeAssignment/README.md

 ### Future development
 * Add a dataRangeInput to filter markers on map, and points on time line.
+* Add a selectInput with choices from kingdom column to reduce choices shown at once in vernacularName and scientificName inputs.
 * Add a feature which allows users add their own observations.

 #### Time Line